A Military Tribute At The Greenbrier

 The original 6yr contract with the PGA Tour has been extended for another 6yrs so the tournament will be on the calendar until at least 2021.

 In 2016 the tournament was cancelled as a result of severe flooding.

-This year the event has been renamed ‘A Military Tribute at the Greenbrier’ and will honour the Military.
+Last year the event was renamed ‘A Military Tribute at the Greenbrier’ in order to honour the Military.